bond-tech/bond-sdk-web/README.md

 #### Linking account

-Account linking starts a flow to link an account through online identity verfication and account selectio.
+Account linking starts a flow to connect an external account through online identity verfication and account selection.
 This can be done via OAuth with a two-step process.
-Please note that implementing an OAuth flow via the Bond SDK requires pre-registering a `redirectUri` with the Bond Support team and requires access `localStorage` access in the user's browser.
-Start this flow in your app with:
+Please note that implementing an OAuth flow via the Bond SDK requires pre-registering a `redirectUri` with the [Bond Support team](mailto:support@bond.tech?subject=OAuth Link Registration) and requires `localStorage` access within the user's browser.
+Alternatively, external accounts can be linked without the Bond SDK by following [this guide](https://docs.bond.tech/docs/linking-external-account-without-card-account).
+Initialize the Bond SDK flow in your app with:
 ```js
 bondExternalAccounts
   .linkAccount({